 Rimi is based in Bangalore.
 She loves travelling and experiencing new places, cultures, relationships and everything in between—the love, the hate, the gossip, the chaos, and the unknown.
 This is what brings her to photograph weddings while loving and relishing every aspect of it.
 Every wedding is unique and Rimi aims to capture each moment as honest and real, so that when you look back you just don’t see your wedding album, but you relive each moment.
 To her, photography is more than pictures.
 It is about building relationships and being a part of milestone moments in the lives of people.

 9. Vanisha Rodrigues

-The founder of Good Food Clicks, an inspiring platform for food photography enthusiasts, Vanisha Rodrigues is great behind the camera not just as a photographer but as a stylist too.
+The founder of Good Food Clicks, a platform for food photography enthusiasts, Vanisha is great behind the camera not just as a photographer but as a stylist too.
 She has worked on over 50 food photography and strategic marketing projects along with top chefs in Mumbai, to create enticing and aesthetically appealing content for their brand-building initiatives.
-With a knack for leading teams to ensure that work is planned, executed and delivered on time, she heads a group of 7 people that strategize social and digital marketing activities for SMEs across Mumbai.
+With a knack for leading teams to ensure that work is planned, executed and delivered on time, she heads a group of 7 people that strategise social and digital marketing activities for SMEs across Mumbai.

 Want to know Vanisha’s story?
-Here Vanisha shares her professional journey, talks about the strategies she employs to keep her Instagram page competitive and discusses her first milestone and recognition for Good Food Clicks.
+Here Vanisha shares her professional journey, and talks about the strategies she employs to keep her Instagram page for Good Food Clicks.

 10. Rathika Ramasamy

-She is an Indian wildlife photographer.
-She is a freelance photographer and she has received accolades for her photographs and has been called the “first Indian woman to strike an international reputation as a wildlife photographer”.
-She is passionate about birds and specializes in bird photography.
-She regularly conducts wildlife photography workshops and holds talks all over India.
+Rathika is an Indian freelance wildlife photographer who has received accolades for her photographs.
+She has been called the “first Indian woman to strike an international reputation as a wildlife photographer”.
+She is passionate about birds and specialises in bird photography.
+Rathika regularly conducts wildlife photography workshops and holds talks all over India.
 Her quest for wildlife is incredible.